dekoza/mtgpl/ELD.rst

    Choose two target creatures controlled by different players.
 Return those creatures to their owners' hands.

-:mtgtip:`Sage of the Falls<https://img.scryfall.com/cards/border_crop/front/2/7/274e3aa4-4b46-4daa-a7a8-400a20c59435.jpg?1568978210|https://scryfall.com/card/eld/63/sage-of-the-falls?utm_source=api>`
+:mtgtip:`Sage of the Falls<https://img.scryfall.com/cards/border_crop/front/2/7/274e3aa4-4b46-4daa-a7a8-400a20c59435.jpg?1570648219|https://scryfall.com/card/eld/63/sage-of-the-falls?utm_source=api>`
-   Whenever Sage of the Falls or another non-Human creature enters the battlefield under you control, you may draw a card.
+   Whenever Sage of the Falls or another non-Human creature enters the battlefield under your control, you may draw a card.
 If you do, discard a card.

 :mtgtip:`So Tiny<https://img.scryfall.com/cards/border_crop/front/4/2/421650f2-1b34-4a36-9675-9424997c9d0b.jpg?1568872628|https://scryfall.com/card/eld/64/so-tiny?utm_source=api>`